Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 ***Deft Strike.*** Once per turn, when you hit a creature with a Wuxia weapon, you can spend 1 :class-phb24-monk: **Focus Point** to deal additional damage equal to a roll of your Martial Arts die.

-***Magic Wuxia Weapons.*** When you attack with a Wuxia weapon, you can choose to deal the weapon's damage type or Force damage.
+***Magic Wuxia Weapons.*** When you attack with a Wuxia weapon, you can choose to deal the weapon's damage type or :dmg-force: Force damage.

 ***Rapid Strikes.*** When you use Flurry of Blows, you can replace your [Unarmed Strike]s with melee Wuxia Weapon attacks

 ### Level 11: Soul of the Blade

-As a Bonus Action, you can touch one of your Wuxia Weapons and infuse it with 1 to 3 :class-phb24-monk: **Focus Points** to reduce the number you need to roll for critical hit an amount equal to the number of :class-phb24-monk: **Focus Points** expended.
+As a :rsc-b: Bonus Action, you can touch one of your Wuxia Weapons and infuse it with 1 to 3 :class-phb24-monk: **Focus Points** to reduce the number you need to roll for critical hit an amount equal to the number of :class-phb24-monk: **Focus Points** expended.

 For example, if you infused a normal weapon with 3 :class-phb24-monk: **Focus Point**, its attacks would score a critical hit on a roll of 17-20 on the d20.

 This bonus is only usable by you and it lasts for 1 minute.
 It ends early if you imbue your :class-phb24-monk: **Focus Point** into another weapon.

-### Level 17: Master of Armaments
+### Level 17: Master of the Blade

 When you make an attack roll with a Wuxia weapon, you can choose to use your Monk level in place of rolling the d20.
-If using your Monk level would result in a critical hit for that attack roll, then the attack becomes a critical hit.
+If using your Monk level would result in a Critical Hit for that attack roll, then the attack becomes a critical hit.

 Once you use this feature you must finish a Short or Long Rest before you can use it again.